 Don’t Forget the Time & Hassle of Moving

-When the assembly is done, what about the boxes?
-Lucy would have to cut up the boxes or fold them down in order to fit them all into her building’s recycling bins.
+And what about the assembly?
+All of a sudden, Lucy began thinking about having to coordinate the actual transfer of furniture to her place, as well as assembly.
+And when assembly is done, what about the boxes?
+Lucy would have to cut up the boxes or fold them down in order to fit them into her building’s recycling bins.

 - Size: 350 square feet